 Better grab yourself a packet of noodles which can be boiled in about 10 minutes, or less, add some spring onions, ginger, garlic and carrots, a nice homemade sauce, and job done.
 You will notice the difference in quality straight away.This is real food, and the flavour comes from the real ingredients used, not food addititves.
 Yes, these are the proper noodles, done the proper way.
 I simply love them!

-How do you make the best Chinese sesame noodles?
+How to make the best Chinese sesame noodles

 Egg noodles are super tasty, but you can go for any other variety.
 They don’t cost more than £1-1.30 depending on the brand, and you get to feed the whole family.